LeiaCarmenLadios/CIS-206-W01/README.md

 ## Assignment 13
 This week, we started working on a GUI implementation of the text based Go Fish Game.

 This was our first time working with Tkinter to create a GUI.
 We were able to create some basic frames containing buttons, labels, menus and text windows.
-We were also able to get different frames to display based on button inputs.
+We were also able to get the canvas to clear each time we want to display a new page based on button inputs.

 With some Tkinter basics under our belt, we plan to start incorporating elements of our text based game into GUI form.

+We have also picked out the card design that we want to use and draw onto the Canvas.
+We have put it inside a file called Cards inside the Assignment 13 folder.